jcbmrrs/sporcle-payment-email-parse/README.md

   - `Run > parseSporcleReceiptMessages`
   - OR use the triangular "Run" logo in the menu bar - looks like a Play control for media
 5. Profit (or at least understand your pay better)
+6. *Optional* - Add a trigger to run this item each time you open the associated Google Sheet
+  - `Resources > Current project's triggers`
+  - "Add new trigger"
+  - Settings: `parseSporcleReceiptMessages`, `Events = From spreadsheet`, `On open`
+  - `Save`

 ### Notes:
 Created by Jacob A. Morris (jcbmrrs).